A Similarity Measure for Comparing Conversational Dynamics: Applications

 \Dynamics are not only characterized by tone or strategies found in single utterances but also by \textit{\textbf{changes and evolving patterns}} through multiple utterances. \groupone's shift in tone is usually toward a lighter tone (e.g., serious tone to a humorous one).
 Speakers are also more likely to change or revise their claim through discussion. \grouptwo, on the other hand, becomes more contentious and accusatory, increasing in tension.
 Speakers' reluctance to agree often causes initial disagreements to \textit{persist} throughout the conversation, as individuals typically maintain their positions, thereby sustaining the tension.

 Overall, this qualitative analysis suggests that the top-level clusters obtained using \measurename correspond to successful and unsuccessful persuasion attempts.
-This is expected in an online community focused on debates, further providing face validity to our method.
+This is expected in an online community focused on debates, further adding face validity to our method.
 We can also quantify this distinction by using the labels for successful persuasion ($\Delta$).
-While $\Delta$'s are rather rare ($6.5\%$ of conversations in our random sample receive $\Delta$), \groupone and \grouptwo show a significant difference in the proportion of conversations that received a $\Delta$ ($34\%$ vs. $1\%$, $p < 0.00001$ according to z-test for proportions).
+While $\Delta$s are rather rare ($6.5\%$ of conversations in our random sample receive $\Delta$), \groupone and \grouptwo show a significant difference in the proportion of conversations that received a $\Delta$ ($34\%$ vs. $1\%$, $p < 0.0001$ according to z-test for proportions).

 \xhdr{Inter-group similarity} We can further support this interpretation by comparing these automatically detected clusters with a set of conversations that are known to be persuasive.
-We sample a set of $100$ conversations where the OP awarded a $\Delta$ (henceforth \textit{\groupdelta}), and a corresponding set of $100$ corresponding conversations which were not awarded a $\Delta$ (henceforth \textit{\groupnodelta}).\footnote{We follow \cite{tan_winning_2016} and select conversations triggered by the same post to control for topic and OP.
-There is no overlap between these conversations and those in our random sample.} We find that, as suggested by our qualitative analysis, conversations in \groupone are more similar to those that are known to be persuasive (\groupdelta) than to those that are not (\groupnodelta): mean \measurename of $0.39$ vs. $0.29$, $p<0.001$ per a Mann Whitney U-test.
-It is worth noting that this difference remains significant ($p<0.001$) even if we discard all conversations from \groupone that received a $\Delta$, showing that our method can identify conversations that have persuasive-like dynamics even though their persuasiveness is not explicitly acknowledged by the OP.\footnote{In contrast, \grouptwo's similarity to the two labeled sets is not significantly different.}
+We sample a set of $100$ conversations where the OP awarded a $\Delta$ (henceforth \textit{\groupdelta}), and a corresponding set of $100$ corresponding conversations which were not awarded a $\Delta$ (henceforth \textit{\groupnodelta}), while being triggered by same posts (thus controlling for topic and OP, following \citet{tan_winning_2016}).
+There is no overlap between these sets and the random sample used for clustering.

+We find that, as suggested by our qualitative analysis, conversations in \groupone are more similar to those that are known to be persuasive (\textit{\groupdelta}) than to those that are not (\textit{\groupnodelta}): mean \measurename of $0.39$ vs. $0.29$, $p<0.001$ per a Mann Whitney U-test.
+It is worth noting that this difference remains significant ($p<0.001$) even if we discard all conversations from \groupone that received a $\Delta$, showing that our method can identify conversations that have persuasive-like dynamics even though their persuasiveness is not explicitly acknowledged by the OP.
+In contrast, \grouptwo's similarity to the two labeled sets is not significantly different.